 CodeCorrect plugs into the StackOverflow API to find solutions to common errors in a developer’s code.
 It was the result of a TechCrunch Disrupt Hackathon and got some media attention but the project seems to remain at the “proof-of-concept” stage at the moment with no further updates in the last months.

-Also, they have a very strong competition.
+Also, they have very strong competition.
 It’s not enough they are useful, they need to prove they are faster and more accurate than the programmer searching himself for an answer online.
 If I search on Google for something like “open file in Java”, I get an answer from SO that directly provides a code sample that I can just copy&paste in my editor.
 You get similar results in Bing (even better, depending on the query, Bing even directly provides a code snippet showing how to do it, ready for you to copy to the IDE).
 Very difficult to beat this.

-Also, note that the “intelligence” comes from trying to sort, rank,… the code samples the tools find in SO or GitHub, not so much on trying to understand the code you’re trying to write and provide contextual help for that.
+Also, note that the “intelligence” comes from trying to sort, rank,… the code samples the smart IDEs find in SO or GitHub, not so much on trying to understand the code you’re trying to write and provide contextual help for that.
 IMHO, this is the direction they should be heading to (and some start to go in this direction!).
 I want the IDE to help me write my code, not to help me find online a code sample that I’ll need to read, understand and adapt.
-Even better, if, when providing a potentially relevant sample, they are able to adapt the sample to the id’s (and even coding style) I’m using in my code.
+Even better, if they are able to automatically adapt the samples they find to the id’s (and even coding style) I’m using in my code.

-In a more distant future, I guess we´ll also see some coder bots with whom you’ll be able to do some pair programming and chat about what is your goal regarding a specific method and let the chatbot find the best solution for you.
+In a more distant future, I guess we’ll also see some coder bots with whom you’ll be able to do some pair programming and chat about what is your goal regarding a specific method and let the chatbot find the best solution for you.
 In particular, I hope to see these editors going one step further from line completion.
 I’d like them to suggest pattern-based completions where they actually “get” what I’m trying to write and complete it for me.
 Not just the current line, or the next line but the complete loop or structure.